shiebin-bit/pawpal_full_version/README.md

 ## 📝 About the Project

-**PawPal** is a hybrid mobile application designed to facilitate pet adoption, rescue missions, and donations.
+**PawPal** is a hybrid mobile application designed to facilitate pet adoption, rescue missions and donations.
 It solves the problem of disconnected pet communities by providing a centralized platform where users can:
 1.  **Adopt** pets looking for a home.
 2.  **Donate** money (via Billplz) or supplies (Food/Medical) to help pets.
 3.  **Rescue** pets in emergency situations.